midnightslacker/threat_intel/README.md

 threat_intel
 ============

-Python program that grabs open-source cyber threat intelligence and formats it into a CSV
+This repo is used to gather open source cyber threat intelligence feeds.